wakatime/wakaq/README.md

 When using in production, make sure to [increase the max open ports][max open ports] allowed for your Redis server process.

+When using eta tasks a Redis sorted set is used, so eta tasks are automatically deduped based on task name, args, and kwargs.
+If you want multiple pending eta tasks with the same arguments, just add a throwaway random string to the task’s kwargs for ex: `str(uuid.uuid1())`.

 #### Running as a Daemon

 Here’s an example systemd config to run `wakaq-worker` as a daemon: